 Marble has been very popular building material for millennia, quarried in mountainous regions around the world.
 Prized for its beauty, style, and elegance, this material has graced the palaces of kings and queens for centuries, making it an upscale, luxurious option for interiors.
 When used for floors, marble has some undeniable virtues, but it also comes with some serious drawbacks and concerns that must be understood.

-Marble Flooring Pros
+Pros of Marble Flooring

-Translucence: Artists have treasured marble for centuries because it has a natural translucent property that allows light to penetrate through it slightly.
-This can make a statue, or even floor tiles seem to almost glow when the sun hits them just right.
+- Translucent color: Artists have treasured marble for centuries because it has a natural translucent property that allows light to penetrate slightly.
+This can make a statue, or even floor tiles, glow when the sun hits them just right.
 The illuminating effect is much more pronounced in white and lighter colored materials.

 Marble Flooring Cons

-Water Damage: All natural stones are porous, and marble is prone to water penetration, and staining from colorful liquid agents.
-This can be prevented by applying a chemical below surface penetrating sealer, as well as a surface sealer after installation.
+- Susceptible to water damage: Most natural stone is porous, and marble is especially prone to water penetration, and staining from colorful liquid agents.
+This can be prevented by applying a chemical penetrating sealer, as well as a surface sealer after installation.
 But for optimal protection, the surface sealer needs to be reapplied annually.

 - Brittle: Being relatively soft, marble floor tiles can suffer from cracking, breaking, and chipping.
 If the floor is improperly installed, this can be a particular problem, as any gaps between the material and the subfloor will be weak points ready to burst and break under even standard pressure.

 - Matching replacement tiles can be difficult: Whenever marble is installed, purchase at least one extra box of tiles and keep them in storage.
 Every lot of marble tiles will have slightly different coloring and veining, and having replacement tiles from the same batch ensures that they come from the same quarry, making it much easier to match tiles if one breaks, cracks, or becomes stained.